Tip: The first partition with the E2B files should not be larger than 130GB for best compatibility with some 'bad' BIOS systems.

 Use an existing grub4dos multiboot USB drive

-If you already have a grub4dos bootable USB drive, just extract the E2B zip file contents to your USB drive (don't overwrite your own \menu.lst file).
+If you already have a grub4dos bootable USB drive, just extract the E2B zip file contents to your USB drive (don't overwrite your own \menu.lst file, \_ISO folder must be in root of drive).
 I strongly recommend you use the E2B version of the \grldr file.
 Many other versions of grub4dos have bugs!

 You can then add a menu entry into your \menu.lst file to load the E2B Main menu, e.g.